atharvajoshi10/EnterpriseResourcePlanning/README.md

 1) Nodejs
 2) Npm

-Start server using `nodemon server` command in the backend folder
+Start server using `nodemon server` command in the erp folder